drwuHUST/FWALR/README.md

 10. GALR
 11. FW-GALR

+main_multiTask_github.m produces main multi-task results of the paper "Feature Weighting Improves Pool-Based Sequential Active Learning for Regression," available at https://arxiv.org/abs/2604.02019.
+It compares 7 different active learning for regression approaches:
+1. BL
+2. GSx
+3. FW-GSx
+4. MT-iGS
+5. FW-MT-iGS
+6. GALR
+7. FW-GALR

-For details of the 11 algorithms, please refer to the paper at https://arxiv.org/abs/2604.02019.
+For details of these algorithms, please refer to the paper at https://arxiv.org/abs/2604.02019.